-The International Institute of Geopoetics was founded in 1989 by the poet-writer-essayist Kenneth White (Chair of 20th Century Poetics at the Sorbonne, 1983-1996), who presided over it up to the year 2013, when, in order to devote himself entirely to his own writing, that includes ongoing work in geopoetics, he handed over the presidency to Régis Poulet.
+The International Institute of Geopoetics was founded in 1989 by the poet-writer-essayist Kenneth White (1936-2023), who presided over it up to the year 2013, when, in order to devote himself entirely to his own writing, that includes ongoing work in geopoetics, he handed over the presidency to Régis Poulet.

 Here is the inaugural text of 1989.